 Watkins Landmark Loaves And Fishes Pantry Day

 When working on the remodel of the Episcopal Church Center in Ocean Beach, Bill Bagby turned an awkward situation and made it into something deeply meaningful.
-At the start of the project, Bagby had to go upstairs of the building and move out Loaves & Fishes Pantry, which provides food, clothing and toiletries to homeless and those in need
+At the start of the project, Bagby had to go upstairs of the building and move out Loaves & Fishes Pantry, which provides food, clothing, and toiletries to the homeless and those in need.

 “It started with me walking up there, telling her she has two days to get out of there because I was going to tear it apart,” Bagby said.